 In the world of constant news updates, communication pings and social media content, it’s easy to feel fatigued by information overload.
 Don’t add to the stress when designing and making your website: Pick a one-page website.

 While once considered a trend, this strategic and streamlined website type has become routine in online creation.
 Rather than start the user journey with a homepage, a one page website presents your content in sections on one long, scrolling page with sections.

-In this guide, we’ll explain why and how to create a one-page website for your business.
-Ready to dive in and create a one-page website today?
-Use a website builder like Wix or peruse these one-page website templates.
+In this guide, we’ll explain why and how to create a one-page website that will help generate website traffic for your business

 Is a one-page website right for you?

 For the most part, web design falls into two main types: the one-page and the classic.

 A one-page website has an organized design on a single web page, with many images, multimedia, testimonials, social proof and minimal text.
 The long-scrolling design is one of the best website layouts, as it allows you to control the order in which visitors see your content.
 It also means working with only one page layout instead of several.
 The easy-to-maintain format adapts well for mobile websites and mobile apps, too.
 A classic website, on the other hand, is how most people would envision the different parts of a site: a homepage linking to other pages, such as a contact page, a service page and an FAQ page.

 Reasons you might use a one page website: